eostrom/eogs/blog/2015-06-13-dropbox-express-7-promises.md

 subtitle: "Part 7: Promises."
 title: "Dropbox Express 7: Promises."
 date: 2015-06-13 23:16 UTC
 tags: dropbox, node.js, es.next, promises, refactoring
+side: code
 ---

 *This is how I built a simple server-side JavaScript app on top of the